Guide last updated Hester Swift, September 2025

 We also recommend the following online research guides for foreign jurisdictions.

-Private international law consists of principles and rules for dealing with legal disputes that have a foreign element: for example, a cross-border divorce case, or transnational commercial dispute.
+Private international law consists of principles and rules for dealing with legal disputes that have a foreign element: for example, a cross-border divorce case, or a transnational commercial dispute.
 In England and Wales, the terms 'private international law' and 'conflict of laws' are interchangeable, and the subject encompasses choice of law, the court's jurisdiction and the recognition and enforcement of foreign judgments.
 The scope of private international law varies from country to country, however, and each jurisdiction has its own rules.

 In addition to the rules by made national authorities, treaties, model laws and other instruments have been brought in by international organisations to regulate the area of transnational disputes.
 These organisations include the Hague Conference on Private International Law, the International Institute for the Unification of Private Law (UNIDROIT) and the European Union.